Disappearance of Claudia Lawrence: Original investigation

-One critical piece of evidence was that Lawrence's mobile phone remained on until 12:10p.m. on 19 March, at which time it was deliberately switched off.
-It was determined that the phone had been connected to a mast in the Heworth area of York throughout the morning of 19 March and up to the point it was switched off.
-This indicates that the phone itself did not leave the local area.
-The only CCTV camera on Lawrence's most direct route to work was at the Melrosegate Post Office, and the recording from the morning of 19 March did not show Lawrence passing, although that is not critical since she might have passed out of camera view or used a parallel street.
+A critical piece of evidence was that Lawrence's mobile phone remained on until 12:10p.m. on 19 March, at which time it was deliberately switched off.
+It was determined that the phone had been within an 8 mile range around York up until this time.
+The only CCTV camera on Lawrence's most direct route to work was at the Melrosegate Post Office, and the recording from the morning of 19 March did not show her passing.

 The independent crime-fighting charity Crimestoppers offered a reward of £10,000 to anyone providing information which would lead to the arrest and conviction of any person linked to the disappearance.
 NYP received over 1,200 calls offering information.
-An appeal for help was made by John Sentamu, the Archbishop of York.
+An appeal was made by John Sentamu, the Archbishop of York.
 In early June 2009, a reconstruction of Lawrence's last known movements was featured in an appeal on BBC One's Crimewatch.
 Also in June, 100 days after his daughter went missing, Peter Lawrence launched a YouTube appeal for information.
 In late August 2009, NYP and the Lawrence family used the annual Whitby Regatta in North Yorkshire to publicise the campaign.

-In September 2009, NYP revealed that the search for Lawrence had been extended to Cyprus.
-Detective Superintendent Ray Galloway stated that Lawrence "knew several people who live on the island" and that she may have "received job offers" while there.
-Galloway also stated that some people who had been interviewed had been "reluctant and less than candid" when spoken to, and that a team of officers had been sent to Cyprus to interview people whom Lawrence met there.
+In September 2009, NYP began searching for evidence in Cyprus and conducting interviews on the island.
+Detective Superintendent Ray Galloway said Lawrence knew people there and may potentially have been offered employment.
+Galloway also stated that some people who had been interviewed had been "reluctant and less than candid" when spoken to.
 It was reported that the last text message received by Lawrence was from a man who was on the island.